ItsTheBravo/Blockadillo/README.md

 | 5 | Pass   | Pass   |
 | 6 | N/A   | Fail   |

+## Deployment

+Prerequisites

+Before deploying the site, you will need the following:

+    A GitHub account
+    A GitHub repository containing the website's code The website's code should be static, i.e., HTML, CSS, and JavaScript files

+Steps to Deploy The Website Using GitHub Pages

+    Create a new branch named "gh-pages" in the GitHub repository.
+This branch will be used to host the website.
+    Push the website's code to the "gh-pages" branch.
+    On the repository's settings page, scroll down to the "GitHub Pages" section.
+    In the "Source" section, select "gh-pages" as the branch and "/root" as the folder.
+    Click the "Save" button to save the changes.
+    Wait a few minutes for GitHub Pages to build and deploy your website.
+    The website will now be available at https://<username>.github.io/<repository-name>/

+Updating The Website

+Whenever you want to update the website, you can simply push the changes to the "gh-pages" branch, and GitHub Pages will automatically rebuild and deploy the updated website.

 ## Bugs
 1. I had an issue where sometimes the overlays don't appear when the game resets, and was hard to replicate, but adding a clear to the classes on reset mostly solves it.